Great snacks to keep you energized on your commute to and from work

 Carbohydrates vs. fats and protein

-If you’re partial to going on more strenuous rides, you’ll need a source of glucose to keep your muscles fuelled.
+If you’re partial to going on more strenuous rides, you’ll need a source of glucose to keep your muscles fueled.
 What’s the best source of glucose I hear you ask?
 Carbohydrates.
 Thanks to their chemical structure, they can be quickly and efficiently turned into useable glucose.

 Fats and protein are a source of glucose too, but the time it takes to convert those into usable energy make them a poor choice for cyclists.
 If you’re eating foods packed with fats and protein before a ride, you’ll probably not see the benefits until after the ride is over.
 Here’s a good article to help you choose the best carbs to eat before cycling.